 ‘Excuse me?’ she says, pulled out of her train of thought.

-‘I think I can teach you something
+‘I think I can teach you something about feminism.’

 ‘You talk about women and sexuality on stage as if all your knowledge has been acquired from books.
 So my question to you is as follows: Have you ever let yourself go with a man until you no longer knew in which universe you lived, until you were torn apart and flew through space in a thousand pieces?
 Have you ever been licked, sucked, kissed and stroked so long, so attentively that you became one with the world, until all your feminism went out the window because the only thing you wanted to do was die and be born again?’

 She looks at him.
 He calmly looks back at her.
 Mildly, almost.

 ‘You say things about male and female sexuality that are born of ignorance.
 If you’d like to be pulled out of your ignorance, I’m at your service.
 I can teach you what it means to be a woman.’

 Next evening.
 Another hotel.
 While speaking, she is very much aware of her own voice.
 Tonight, her audience consists of women attending a corporate business school.

 ‘Only when a woman has broken through to the essence of her own sexuality will she understand the meaning of the emancipation of women.
 Only then can she fuse her psychological education with her physical education and say no.’

 When she reaches the last sentence, she takes off her reading glasses thinking of that one word, the one she kept repeating over and over again last night until her voice was hoarse from shouting.
 Until the hotel bedding was torn to pieces and blood was dripping off the sheets.
 Blood of joy, blood of slaughter.
 She kept saying it, moaning, groaning, screaming, crying: yes, yes, yes, yes!
 She looks straight at the audience.
 The young women look back at her expectantly.
 Then she clears her throat.